-As we organists continue to wade into our organ studies sooner or later we bump into something big, and Bach is as big as it gets; after more than 300 years the scores of his which have come down to us still form the kernel of the standard repertoire.
+As emerging organists wade into this study and enlarge their experience with different kinds of music they inevitably bump into something big -- and Bach is as big as it gets; after more than 300 years his music still forms the kernel of the standard repertoire.

 The musician in every organist is destined to sense the enormous gravitational pull of Bach's music, come under its spell, be drawn to it, and yes, want to interrogate it, study it, and play it [See blog, He's Got You].